 I’m particularly grateful for the kind support of the generous Hampshire Freemasons and the ever-motivating Mike Curry to whom I am enormously grateful for his generosity, determination, endurance, and organisational talents.

 The Aims of Benedict’s Appeal are to:

-To assist the work of the Royal British Legion in its dedication to maintain support for all of our serving and former veterans and especially for their families who are also suffering and in need of care.
+To assist the work of The Soldiers’, Sailors’ and Airmen’s Families Association (SSAFA) in its dedication to maintain support for all of our serving and former veterans and especially for their families who are also suffering and in need of care.

 1. To provide more knowledge for schools, most children have no knowledge of this part in our history, Benedict’s Brother is an ideal vehicle to do that.

 2. To make the FEPOW centre at the National Memorial Arboretum an educational and living memorial to those prisoners – more than simply a stone monument.

 3. To enable relatives and friends easy access to records and details of their family members and loved ones who may have been FEPOWs or Civilian Internees.